L4B0MB4/Teacrypt/README.md

 ## Weird behaviour

-Somehow the keyexchange is not happening if you focus the dev-console instead of the teams page.
+Somehow the cross-communication is not happening if you focus the dev-console instead of the teams page.
 Make sure to click on the teams page if you are debugging.

 ## How to use in dev: